Supplier Contact Center (SCC) - JA DME

 To reduce the CERT error rate, provides conference speakers, specialized training for association meetings, supplier training and the like, Noridian Provider Outreach and Education (POE) team provides training for suppliers; however, they do not provide responses for escalated SCC issues.
 For escalated SCC calls involving research and/or in depth analysis for Medicare questions and claims problems, there is a triage process to manage supplier inquiries in accordance with CMS IOM, Publication 100-09, Medicare Contractor Beneficiary and Provider Communications Manual, Chapter 6, Sections 30.1, 30.5 and 30.5.1.
 There is no issue or question that cannot be resolved through the SCC.

 The use of self-serve technology enables the SCC to more efficiently handle the increasing volume of supplier calls by allowing suppliers access to certain information without direct personal assistance from contractor staff.
-See triage approach levels below.
+See SCC triage approach levels below.

 - IVR Level: For general information, a provider/supplier may contact our IVR System or NMP.
 Self-service technology offers a magnitude of information for Medicare suppliers.
 At the IVR level, callers must receive information on eligibility, claim status, check information, deductible, etc. If the caller is unable to successfully speak to the IVR, it is programmed to allow for the entry of all data using touch-tone capabilities.
-See the IVR Instructions User Guide on the IVR webpage for details.
+See the IVR Instructions User Guide for details.

 - First and Second CSR Tiered Levels: For inquiries that cannot be answered through the IVR, callers (providers/suppliers) may speak "agent" or "customer service" to talk with our first-tier CSRs.
 These CSRs are trained to answer general, broad-based supplier telephone inquiries.
 A second tier of CSRs who address more complex telephone inquiries are referred to as Customer Service Specialists (CSSs).
 CSSs are experienced staff members who demonstrate proficiency and an understanding of the various issues involved in answering more difficult questions.
 If the issue cannot be resolved initially, both levels have a combined 10 business days to research and respond to your inquiries.